ssokolow/ventilomatic/_posts/2014-06-15-tentative-architecture.markdown

 (I'll fix the bad kerning once I have a build scripting system in place to make use of the more complicated commands needed.)

+**Update:** At present, due to time constraints, I've had to go for **push-based design** with raw **newline-terminated JSON packets over UDP**.
+I still hope to switch to a pull-based HTTP design in the future.

 ![Graph Diagram]({{ site.baseurl }}/design_docs/network_architecture.dot.png)
 [[source]({{ site.baseurl}}/design_docs/network_architecture.dot)]